Sen. Portman urges ‘common ground’ in farewell speech - NewsBreak

 “In my Senate office, the mission statement my staff and I developed together says the following: Our mission is to deliver bipartisan results through effective servant leadership with integrity, selflessness, and excellence so all Ohioans can reach their God-given potential,” Portman said.

 “During my time in the Senate, I am proud of what we’ve been able to accomplish for Ohio and the country by trying to follow that formula: I am told by my staff that as of this week over the past 12 years,195 bills that I have authored or co-authored have been signed into law.
-By definition, almost all are bipartisan and product of the back and forth that leads to common ground.”Effort underway to stop GOP-led Ohio constitution amendment changes
+By definition, almost all are bipartisan and product of the back and forth that leads to common ground.”Wheat pennies could bring you a pretty penny

 Portman had said when he announced his retirement that the polarized political climate was part of the reason he was leaving.